pavel-fadrhonc/of2/Packages/Extenject-Core/README.md

 ```

 to pause it for given amount of seconds.
 Subsequent pausing cancels previous pausing.
 Unpausing cancels pause timer.
-You can resume coroutine with
+You can resume paused coroutine with

 ```csharp
 _runner.ResumeCoroutine(_coroutine);